Skip to main content

 Then restart: systemctl --user restart openclaw-gateway (Linux) or openclaw gateway start (macOS/manual).

 The wizard requires an active TTY.
-If you are running over SSH without a PTY, add -t:
+Over SSH without a PTY, add -t:

 ssh -t user@host openclaw onboard

-Or complete the wizard locally and then copy ~/.openclaw/openclaw.json to the server.
+Or complete the wizard locally and copy ~/.openclaw/openclaw.json to the server.